molmod/yaff/doc/dg_todo.rst

 * Add topological analysis to System class.

-* Make first example work out of the box.
+* Make an examples directory and add literal includes from this directory into the documentation.
+The first example from the documentation has to correspond to ``examples/000_some_name``.

 * See TODO comments in code.